 Wondering whether you need to adopt 1 or 2 chinchillas and if chinchillas do better in pairs is completely normal.

-When I first adopted my chinchilla, I had hundreds of questions.
+When I first adopted my chinchilla, I was curious about the same thing.

 Do chinchillas do better in pairs?

-So, do chinchillas do better in pairs?
 No, chinchillas do not necessarily do better in pairs.
 Some chinchillas are very social and will pair and socialize well with other chinchillas in the same cage.
-Other chinchillas may have the opposite hold true.
+Other chinchillas may not do well in pairs.
 It’s possible your chinchillas will not get along and cause harm to one another.
-Chinchillas do not necessarily do better in pairs.

 I was shocked by this information as well.